mendix/docs/content/refguide/batch-replace.md

 ### 2.2 Source Text Contains

-To search for phrases that are similar, type the word you want to search for.
+To search for phrases that are similar, type what you want to search for.

 ![Batch translate search](attachments/language/batch-replace-search.png)